 Summing it Up

 Understand your audience, so you can know what they want to see.
-Creating content that aligns with their preference will increase their interest for your brand and build credibility.
+Creating content that aligns with their preference will increase their interest in your brand and build credibility.
 Be up to date with targeted spam words and avoid them.
-Sending email from a person-to-person perspective will improve your connection with the audience.
+Sending emails from a person-to-person perspective will improve your connection with the audience.
 Good stories will make your customer remember you.
 A clear and attractive CTA combined with a coherent Landing Page will boost your chances of closing the deal.
 Run A/B Tests to see which one will engage more.
 Make sure your recipients will be able to see all the elements in your email on their computer and mobile device.
 Clean up your target list!
 A clean list will protect your reputation and lead to more real recipients getting your emails.
 And validation tools like Emailable are an incredible asset to your email marketing campaigns by reducing or eliminating undeliverable emails.